tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 Returning an error object will cause Okta to record a failure event in the Okta System Log.
 The string you supplied in the `errorSummary` property of the `error` object will be recorded in the System Log event.

-## Sample JSON Payload of Request from Okta to External Service
+## Sample JSON Payload of Request from Okta to Your External Service

 ```json
 {